Skip to content

 1. Proof the yeast.
 Combine the yeast, warm water and sugar in a small bowl and let sit for about 5 to 10 minutes, or until nice and bubbly.
 Mix and knead the dough until it’s soft, but not too sticky.

 2. Let rise.
-Allow the dough to double in size.
+Place dough in a lightly greased bowl and allow the dough to double in size.

 3. Roll.
 Then divide into 4 balls and roll out into 4 circles about 1/8-inch thick.